magento/pagebuilder-docs/docs/reference/events.md

 ### `stage:{{preview.contentType.stageId}}:viewportChangeAfter` {#stageidviewportchangeafter}

-Triggered for viewport/breakpoint changes in the Admin.
+Triggered for viewport changes in the Admin.
-Listen for this event in your content type's `preview.js` to handle responsive changes on the stage.
+Handle this event to control responsive changes to your content type from within your `preview` component.

 ```js
 events.on(`stage:${this.contentType.stageId}:viewportChangeAfter`, function (args) {});